 The collected data was analyzed using the statistical program; Statistical Package for Social Sciences (SPSS).
-The data was subjected to descriptive (i.e., frequency distribution tables, percentages, proportions, bar charts, pie charts, mean and standard deviations) and inferential (Chi-square) statistics.
-Descriptive statistics was used to describe characteristics of the study participants and the study variables; while the Chi-square test was used to analyze associations between variables.
-The level of statistical significance was set at $p \le 0.05$ .
+The data was subjected to descriptive (i.e., frequency distribution tables, percentages, proportions, bar charts, pie charts, mean and standard deviations).
+Descriptive statistics was used to describe characteristics of the study participants and the study variables.

 Ethical Consideration

 The project was submitted to the ethical committee of the hospital for approval.
-All data collected were handled confidentially.
-None of the participating respondents were identified by name at any point during data collection/manuscript preparation.
-With the desire to make the answers in the survey as reliable as possible, the participants were informed that the data collection is voluntary and totally anonymous; hence, informed consent was obtained.
+All data collected was handled with confidentiality.
+None of the participating respondents was identified by name at any point during data collection/manuscript preparation.
+With the desire to make the answers in the survey as reliable as possible, the participants were informed that the data collection was voluntary and totally anonymous; hence, informed consent was obtained.